orchidsoftware/orchid.software/source/es/docs/brand.md

 ## Change logo and name

-Create a new directory inside the `/resources/views` folder of your project, name it  `brand`, create a new blade file inside, and name it header.blade.php.
+Create a new directory in the `brand` template section and the` header.blade.php` file.
-Then the full path will look like: `/resources/views/brand/header.blade.php`.
+Then the full path will look like `/resources/views/brand/header.blade.php`.

 ```php
 resources